How to make an etching of which the composition comprises of the linear and tonal.

 - The workshop can only host 8 participants.

 - The workshop will only take place with a minimum of 6 participants.

 Instructor of the workshop is Zhané Warren.

-Warren, a master printer, is the founder and director of Warren Editions, and is the head printer on many of the projects at Warren Editions.
+Warren, a Master Printer, is the founder and director of Warren Editions, and is the collaborating printer on many of the projects at Warren Editions.

 *THE PRICE INCLUDES VAT AND MATERIALS.

 To sign up for the workshop, email Zhané Warren at email@example.com or phone 021 461 6070.